batrdn/mocking-bird/packages/mongoose/README.md

 # Mongoose Fixture

-Generates fixtures for `mongoose`.
+Mongoose fixture generation library.
 Simply provide the schema or model, and it will generate mock data based on the types and constraints of the schema.

 # Table of contents